Baikal BK-N vs Baikal Giant+ A2000

 Verdict

-Based on our multi-factor analysis, the Baikal Giant+ A2000 wins on 2 of 4 factors (efficiency, hashrate).
+Our scoring model gives the nod to the Baikal Giant+ A2000, which leads on 2 of 4 weighted factors (efficiency, hashrate).
+Its biggest concrete edge: 4999900% more hashrate (0.0 vs 0.0 TH/s).
 The Baikal BK-N holds the edge in power consumption and home mining score.
-Review the detailed specs and profitability calculations above to determine which miner best fits your specific setup.
+Cross-check the spec deltas and ROI table above against your own electricity rate before deciding.

 Best For...